Terrafarms/bangkit-machine-learning/README.md

 git clone github.com/Terrafarms/bangkit-machine-learning.git
 ```

-2. Install the required dependencies in your Google Colab/Jupyter Notebook
+2. Install the required dependencies in your Google Colab/Jupyter Notebook.

 ```bash
 pip install tensorflow keras matplotlib numpy pillow psutil
 ```

-3. Navigate to the repository `Notebooks` directory and open the notebooks
+3. Navigate to the repository `Notebooks` directory and open the notebooks.

 4. Run the cells in the notebook to train the model and evaluate its performance.